eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 - **3. Invocation Mechanism**: Establishing a communication channel between the Wallet Unit and the remote Relying Party Instance presents challenges due to inconsistent invocation methods.
 One approach considered by standardization bodies involves using custom URI schemes, such as "mdoc://" or "openid4vp://".
-In this approach, the mobile operating system would trigger the Wallet Unit when the Relying Party Instance requests a connection via a custom URI.
+In this approach, the operating system would trigger the Wallet Unit when the Relying Party Instance requests a connection via a custom URI.
 However, relying on custom URI schemes introduces variability in user experiences across different browsers and operating systems, resulting in operational inefficiencies and potential security risks.